Maxillofacial Surgery Miscellaneous Short Essays

 Propionic acid derivative

-Mechanism of Ibuprufen:
+Mechanism Of Ibuprufen:

 - Inhibit PG synthesis